 - Locate the pump as near as possible to the source of supply to avoid excessive inlet pipe friction. - The inlet line should be at least as large as the intake port on the pump.
-It should slope downward to the pump, and should not contain any upward loops.
+It should be insulated, slope downward to the pump, and should not contain any upward loops.
 Eliminate restrictions such as sharp bends; globe valves, unnecessary elbows, and undersized strainers. - 3.
 A strainer must be installed in the inlet line to protect the pump from foreign matter.
 The strainer should be located at least 24" (0.6m) from the pump, and have a net open area of at least four times the area of the intake piping.
+The strainer housing must be rated to 600 WOG.
 Strainers must be cleaned regularly to avoid pump starvation. - The intake and discharge piping system must be free of all leaks. - Expansion joints, placed at least 36" (0.9m) from the pump, will compensate for expansion and contraction of the pipes.
-Contact the flexible connector/hose manufacturer for required maintenance/care and design assistance in their use. - 6.
-Install pressure gauges in the NPT ports provided in the pump casing to check pump performance at start up. - ALL piping and fittings MUST be properly supported to prevent any piping loads from being placed on the pump.
+Contact the flexible connector/hose manufacturer for required maintenance/care and design assistance in their use. - Install pressure gauges in the NPT ports provided in the pump casing to check pump performance at start up. - ALL piping and fittings MUST be properly supported to prevent any piping loads from being placed on the pump.